jeffreysbrother/bootstrap-equal-height/README.md

 A number of different solutions exist for forcing adjacent columns to have equal height.
 This is a summary of a few such solutions.

+To view these examples, simply navigate to the bootstrap or foundation directory and then select a folder with the "-solution" suffix.
+Open the ```index.html``` file in your browser.

 ##1.
 BOOTSTRAP##
 ###the best solution###

-Find an example in the "flex-solution" directory (within the bootstrap directory).
+Find an example in the "flex-solution" directory.
 This solution requires only ONE additional class on the containing row.

 ```css
 .row-xs-flex {